Writing a good dissertation or thesis

 In addition, it is essential to review existing research.
 This should allow you to see if there is enough material to address your topic, if its scope is realistic, and if anyone has already answered your question.

 The Learning Center has student papers that have been awarded an A or B grade and are not confidential.
-To filter your search on Flora, select "mémoires et thèses" in document type and choose "option mémoire".
+From our search portal, select "HEC PhD Theses" or "HEC Dissertations and theses" in the tab "New items-selections".

 Preparing your research